shumwayjs/alf-navigator/README.md

   The contentView has a {html: string} argument for the html-content which it uses to create its el.
   To both method, constructors are given which implement the specific controller/view.

+  Initiate the navigator:
+  navigator({...options});

+  Use the navigator:
+  navigator

+  New mvc's which shall become navigation target must be registered in navigator.contentRegister

+  Note, in order to set-up animo.js correctly you'll need the dependency to animate.css
+  Register in requirejs.config:
+  a path: 'animate': '../libs/animate.css/animate' a shim: 'animojs':{
+    		deps: ['jquery', 'animate']
+    	}